shubhamranswal/PEx-PersonalExpenseManager/README.md

 Welcome to PEx, your ultimate financial management companion!
 PEx offers seamless expense tracking, income management, and debt monitoring to empower your financial journey.

+## Download the APK
+<a href="https://github.com/shubhamranswal/PEx-PersonalExpenseManager/releases/download/APK/app-release.apk">Download PEx APK</a>
+For testing, sign in as +91 9560793525 and pin as 120920, since several deives might not support older version of Phone Auth.

 <img src="assets/readme/logoWithoutPaddingNoBG.png" alt="App Logo" width="150"/>